Tourorist/TPS/README.md

 TPS
 ===
-An open directory for miscellaneous and my personal files.
+An open directory of miscellaneous and personal files.